microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 While there are technically no prerequisites, you'll need an Azure subscription and Microsoft Entra ID (Entra ID is required to authenticate your users).
 We also recommend allowing prompt evaluation anywhere with available GPU capacity for optimal results.
 By default, ***all users are contributors*** (this may vary according to existing user permissions) and ***the provisioning user is the owner.*** Contributors cannot update data sharing options, manage SCUs, view the usage dashboard, and may only manage and publish custom plugins or upload files when allowed.
 Also by default, ***all security administrators and global administrators inherit Copilot for Security access.***

 Copilot for Security will **not** elevate your level of access (e.g., to use the Microsoft Sentinel plugin, you will need the Microsoft Sentinel Reader role).
 However, plugin settings are managed at the ***user level***, requiring each user to enable/disable plugins and configure authentication methods.
-Unfortunately, there is no option to set plugin configurations at the ***Tenant level.***
+Unfortunately, there is no existing option to set plugin configurations at the ***Tenant level.***

 I recommend starting with Promptbooks.
 You can easily add tags, edit, share, run, and set the level of access to "Just me" or "Anyone in my organization."
 You can even create your own.
 Learn more about how to create your own Promptbooks **[here](https://learn.microsoft.com/en-us/security-copilot/build-promptbooks).** It's also critical to monitor SCU usage to manage costs and avoid disruptions.
 Learn more about how to monitor your usage **[here](https://learn.microsoft.com/en-us/security-copilot/manage-usage).** Also, if you’re beginning with the embedded experiences, I recommend **starting with Defender XDR.**